moorepants/mae223/content/pages/syllabus.rst

 Software
 ========

-We will be making extensive use of SymPy_ and PyDy_ to model and simulate multibody systems.
+We will be making extensive use of the computer aided algebra software SymPy_ and simulation software PyDy_ to model and simulate multibody systems.
 These packages are written in the open source Python programming language and leverage the SciPy ecosystem of scientific and engineering computing tools.
 You will have access to these through our JupyterHub server at bicycle.ucdavis.edu_.
 You may also install the software on your own computer.
 You will need to bring your laptop, tablet, or phone to class to follow along with the interactive sessions (laptop is recommended).
 See the `software page`_ on this website for more information.

 .. _SymPy: http://sympy.org
 .. _PyDy: http://pydy.org